Skye-XD/desktop-icons-ng/FEATURES.md

 - [x] Make the selection rectangle / rubber band with rounded cornes, and a thicker margin, more translucent to look like the selection rectangle in Gnome Files.

+- [x] Update highlight and selection colors, rubber band colors with the new accent colors in Gnome 47.

 **FIXES**

 - [x] Fix Gtk4 Icon Rendering Code to at least render generic correct icons at the correct size.